 As this project requires the submission of stories of a sensitive nature and often on topics that are personal, it is probably worth explaining who I am.
 After all, why would you submit a story to an anonymous stranger without any idea of what they’re about?

 I have a masters degree in Politics from Rhodes University where my focus was on gender politics and particularly the impact of scripts of femininity on young women.
 I am a feminist and think that is an incredibly cool thing to be in a world that seems to think women’s rights are already achieved.
-I started FeministsSA.com where posts on issues relating to feminism, and feminist events are posted.
-Sometimes regularly, sometimes not.
-Check it out, and feel free to write for that too.
+I also have a masters in Creative Writing from UCT and my first novel, The Peculiars, was published in 2016.

 I’m committed to making women’s lives better.
 Whether that is through research, or writing or shouting from the rooftops.

 Because I know women who have succeeded in life despite abuse, poverty, illness and despair.
 I know that women can provide comfort, love and compassion in infinite volumes in ways that supercede logic and understanding; and I know that each woman in this journey, whatever it may be, sometimes needs help.

 There is nothing better than a hand extended to help you when you need it, and so I’m just trying to keep my hand extended.
 It’s that simple really.